 - Proactively recruiting new prospective members based on those previously identified skill sets

 - Interviewing and screening of candidates

 - Considering what the candidate is willing to bring to the board

 - Having the Board member sign a member contract

 - Conducting performance reviews

-If an organization does all of the above but fails to complete an assessment or performance review of the Board as a collective and/or individual Board members, this will inevitably leads to the perpetuation of disengaged Board members.
+If an organization does all of the above but fails to complete an assessment or performance review of the Board as a collective and/or individual Board member, this will inevitably lead to the perpetuation of disengaged Board members.

 A yearly self-assessment of both the Board as a collective and individual Board member allows the Board to be critically honest about its performance.
 Underperforming Board members will often be able to address their performance as a mere fact of the findings.
 Other times, the Board Chair and other Board members may meet with identified Board members to discuss their performance candidly and to determine if and how the Board member may become more engaged or not.
 In many cases, Board members already know that they are being deficient in their roles and will graciously accept an offer to “bow out” of their service.

 For Boards to be fully engaged and functioning, it is crucial that they must engage not only in composition analysis, screening, orientation, expectation setting, etc., but they must all regularly conduct a self-appraisal both of the Board as a collective and its members individually.

 Conduct a yearly self-appraisal of your Board and watch your Board level engagement and involvement skyrocket.